CLEANit/MatSimPy/docs/README.md

 </dd>

 <dt>Func pickle_factory</dt>
-<dd>Creates a pickle file when given a file path (and name) string and a list object containing the information to be pickled.
+<dd>Creates a pickle file when given a file path (and name) string and a list object containing the information to be pickled.</dd>
 <blockquote>

 '''python